NativeScript/nativescript-cli/docs/man_pages/project/testing/deploy.md

 Deploy on Android | `$ tns deploy android [--device <Device ID>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release]`
 <% if(isMacOS) { %>Deploy on iOS | `$ tns deploy ios [--device <Device ID>] [--release]`<% } %>

-Builds and deploys the project to a connected physical or virtual device. <% if(isMacOS) { %>You must specify the target platform on which you want to deploy.<% } %>
+Prepares, builds and deploys the project to a connected physical or virtual device. <% if(isMacOS) { %>You must specify the target platform on which you want to deploy.<% } %> It will deploy the app on all connected devices targeting the selected platform.

 <% if(isMacOS) { %>
 <% if(isHtml) { %>> <% } %>IMPORTANT: Before building for iOS device, verify that you have configured a valid pair of certificate and provisioning profile on your OS X system. <% if(isHtml) { %>For more information, see [Obtaining Signing Identities and Downloading Provisioning Profiles](https://developer.apple.com/library/mac/recipes/xcode_help-accounts_preferences/articles/obtain_certificates_and_provisioning_profiles.html).<% } %>